 Developing the skills and capabilities of women within the workplace enables organisations to reap the benefits and retain sought-after, talented women.
 Research demonstrates that one of the reasons that women leave their jobs is that they have difficulty progressing and lack a visible career development path.
-This guide will assist human resources generalists and learning and development specialists to enable female employees to realise their full value and contribution to the organisation.
+This guide will assist human resources generalists and learning and development specialists to realise the opportunities to enable female employees to realise their full value and contribution to the organisation.